 Setting an encryption password is required to perform backup and restore operations on encrypted tables (see Options Tab).

 Managing both local and remote MySQL instances is available on Linux and macOS, and managing local MySQL instances is available on Microsoft Windows.
 Remote management is configured using SSH Remote Management.

 The MySQL server configuration file path must be set and correct for the MySQL connection.

-Additionally, the sudo user must keep the
+The sudo user must keep the

 A path to the MySQL Enterprise Backup executable.
-MySQL Enterprise Backup is available via eDelivery or My Oracle Support (MOS).
-MySQL Workbench attempts to locate the MySQL Enterprise Backup executable, so check the path and adjust it accordingly.
+MySQL Enterprise Backup is available with eDelivery or My Oracle Support (MOS).
+MySQL Workbench attempts to locate the MySQL Enterprise Backup executable based on the version MySQL server in use, so check the path and adjust it accordingly.
+For example:

-The MySQL account for the Backup Process.
+The MySQL account for the backup process.
 The available actions depends on the current state of this set up, with options including: